AyaMuhamad/Algorithms_Problem/README.md

 # Algorithms_problem
-This problem was applied using graph algorithm
+Those problems was applied using graph , DP , Greedy and other algorithms